soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 Some poor dudes I know personally wait patiently for months to register as riders.

-The platforms can now treat current riders poorly because they have a very large number of people waiting in line to become new riders in the registration pipeline.
+The platforms can now treat current riders even more poorly because they have a very large number of people waiting to become new riders in the registration pipeline.
 You can see how this only strengthens the power imbalance and abuse.

+When drivers are this easily replaceable, the chance of these evil greedy platforms capitulating is virtually zero.
+This is why driver wages never rose.
+Never rise.
+And never will.

 # Summary

 Fuck these apps.
 Fuck the owners.
-Fuck the BBAs and MBAs who come originally up with such shallow and evil devices to exploit fellow human beings, and the stupid greedy fucks who copied the original ideas.
-The owner literally said the inspiration to jump into food delivery is "to get rich lol".
+Fuck the BBAs and MBAs who come originally up with such shallow and evil ploy to exploit fellow human beings, and the stupid greedy fucks who copied the original ideas and walking the stage like they're genius.

+The owner of some Thai app literally said the inspiration to jump into food delivery is "to get rich lol".
+They aren't your friends.
+They never intend to be.
+They are here to exploit and steal, and then go on forums to talk about how innovative or disruptive their businesses are when in fact anyone brave enough to break the law with a connection to VCs could pull this off.

+This is why even a Thai bank, SCB, could also launch their food delivery service.
+The business is easy if you have cash (or could sweet talk the investors) and are willing to break the laws and lobby later.
+SCB delivery app only died because they, a publicly owned bank, were not willing to break the laws enough to be competitive against the dominant players.

+Uber also couldn't compete with domestic apps, because they couldn't network (i.e. lobby) with the Thai establishment well enough to allow it.
+All this is to say our domestic players are even worse than the Americans.
+No one exploit Thais like a Thai, as the old saying goes.

+Fuck, I mean, if the business model is to pay criminally low delivery fees and keep pushing costs down, while ignoring all regulations, I bet anyone could do it if they have enough cash and friends.
+Even the food review website company could do it.

 These apps benefit no one but the owners.
 They can only survive thanks to the abundance of desperate gig workers, who were driven here from traditional employment thanks to wage stagnation.
+The system failed them, and the platforms exploited them.

-These apps destroy more opportunities than they create, and are happily selling themselves as benevolence job makers.
+These apps destroy more opportunities than they create, and are happily selling themselves as benevolent job makers.
+All of them have this noble company goals: make some where a better place, make living better, blah blah.
+I for one never once heard this goal being discussed when implementing new features.

-I bet the CEOs (whose faces are public) never had the courage to face the riders personally, that they never let the riders know where they live, or that they might never use their own app to order for their home.
+I bet the CEOs (whose faces are public) never had the courage to face the riders personally, that they never let the riders know where they live, or even that they might never use their own app to order for their home.
+The coward owners of these platforms will fear their own workers, like Bezos fears his warehouse workers and Elon fearing his Tesla workers.

+I also bet the platforms will quickly replace human drivers with self-driving cars, bikes, or drones once that become "feasible" (not even legal).

+The world has become a grim place for human workers, and these platforms are the epitome of the problems.
+I wish more and more people will talk about this.

+Thank you.

+# Read more

 The keywords you can look up later are: “blitzscaling”, “enshitification”, “wage vs productivity”, “rentier economy”, “gig economy”, “reaganomics”, “technofeudalism”.